H3llKa1ser/B00t2R00t/Cloud Penetration Testing/Microsoft  Azure/Tools/Az Powershell Module.md

  - Get-AzADUser (List all users in the tenant)

- - GetAzADUser -UserPrincipalName 'USER.NAME@DOMAIN.CORP' | fl (List more information for a specific user in the tenant)
+ - Get-AzADUser -UserPrincipalName 'USER.NAME@DOMAIN.CORP' | fl (List more information for a specific user in the tenant)

 ### Web Applications and SQL